-Sitting at 3602 S 31st Street, it is located just south of the Hanscom Park neighborhood and at the northern edge of what used to be the city of South Omaha.
-The building seems to have started its life as a Schlitz Tied House.
-If that term is new to you, it’s basically a saloon from which breweries in the early days could sell the beer that they brewed.
+Sitting at 3602 S. 31st Street, the building is just south of the Hanscom Park neighborhood and at the northern edge of what was once the city of South Omaha.
+It appears to have begun its life as a Schlitz Tied House which was a saloon in which breweries could sell only the beer they produced.

-The oldest listing I can find with this address is from 1923.
-Due to prohibition, it was listed as a soft drink parlor with living quarters in the back.
-That’s when John W. Woodward bought it and attempted to operate a speakeasy.
+The oldest listing I can find for this address dates to 1923.
+Because of Prohibition, it was described as a soft drink parlor with living quarters in the back.
+That was when John W. Woodward purchased the building and attempted to operate a speakeasy.
 As a result, he was fined $100 in 1925.

 1949 Omaha World-Herald advertisement for Whitcomb Tavern

-After prohibition ended, it was referred to as Halfway Tavern.
-At that time it was advertised as a place where one could dine and dance the night away.
-By 1936 Joseph Mostek opened his Mostek’s Tavern which operated until 1945.
-Neville Whitcomb and her husband Charles returned the establishment to its earlier name when she opened Whitcomb’s Halfway Tavern.
+After Prohibition ended, the establishment became known as Halfway Tavern and was advertised as a place where one could dine and dance the night away.
+In 1936, Joseph Mostek opened Mostek’s Tavern, which operated until 1945.
+Neville Whitcomb and her husband, Charles, later returned the business to its earlier name when she opened Whitcomb’s Halfway Tavern.

 1976 Durham Museum photo taken during the standoff.

-From this point forward, there were a number of tragic incidents that occurred at or near the bar.
-Perhaps it was the bars location, cutoff from nearly everything else after the neighborhood was carved up by the construction of I-80 not to mention the proximity to the train tracks to the south.
+From that point forward, a series of tragic incidents occurred at or near the bar.
+Perhaps it was the location, cut off from much of the surrounding neighborhood after the construction of I-80 and compounded by its proximity to the railroad tracks to the south.

 1976 Omaha World-Herald photo of the standoff.

-One of these incidents included one of the owners, Charles, shooting a customer during an argument inside the bar in 1951.
-Originally both Charles and Neville were found liable but after objecting to the Nebraska Supreme Court, the decision was reversed and only Charles was deemed liable.
+One of the most serious incidents involved owner Charles Whitcomb, who shot a customer during an argument inside the bar in 1951.
+Both Charles and Neville were originally found liable, but after an appeal to the Nebraska Supreme Court, the ruling was reversed and only Charles was deemed responsible.

-There were also multiple attempted and successful robberies.
-An impatient customer demanded a beer during one of these attempts in 1960 causing the stunned would-be robber to simply walk out.
-Two bullets were fired into the window of the tavern in 1968 while the Whitcomb’s still owned it.
-There were around 35 people inside and several children.
-Fortunately, no one was hurt.
+There were also multiple attempted and successful robberies over the years.
+In one 1960 incident, an impatient customer demanded a beer during a robbery attempt, causing the stunned would-be robber to simply walk out.
+In 1968, two bullets were fired into the tavern window while the Whitcomb’s still owned the business.
+About 35 people were inside at the time, including several children.
+Fortunately, no one was injured.

 1976 Omaha World-Herald photo of the standoff.